Gorinchem: History

 Somewhere between 1247 and 1267, Gorinchem became property of the Lords of Arkel.
-At the end of the 13th century earthen mounts reinforced with palisades were built around the settlement to protect it from domination by the neighboring counties of Holland and Gelre.
+At the end of the 13th century earthen mounds reinforced with palisades were built around the settlement to protect it from domination by the neighboring counties of Holland and Gelre.
 Half a century later real city walls were built complete with 7 gates and 23 watchtowers.
 Otto van Arkel granted it city rights on 11 November 1322.

 Jan van Arkel had a dispute with Albert I, brother of Willem V of Holland, leading to war and subsequently to the annexation of Gorinchem to Holland in 1417.
 This resulted in increased trade and Gorinchem grew to be the eighth city of Holland.

+Charles the Bold constructed the Blue Tower palace in Gorinchem in 1461.
+This castle was already demolished in 1578.

 On 9 July 1572, the Watergeuzen (Dutch rebels against Spanish rule) conquered the city and captured 19 Catholic priests and monks.
 Because they refused to renounce their faith, these priests and monks were brought to Brielle where they were hanged and were from then on known among Catholics as the Martyrs of Gorkum.

+The Martyrs of Gorkum were canonized by Pope Pius IX in 1867.
+Their martyrdom is commemorated annually in Gorinchem and has become an integral part of the city’s religious and cultural identity.
+As victims of religious persecution during the Eighty Years' War, their story symbolizes the broader conflict between Catholicism and Protestantism in the region.
+The martyrs hold a notable place in Dutch religious history, and their legacy continues to resonate with Catholics around the world.